stuartj073/rate-my-record/README.md

 ## Deployment

 The deployment of the website was done so using three different work spaces, each with their own respective steps.
+Github, MongoDB and heroku combined all their necessary functions to enable the creation of the site.

+### Github

 - Creation
 I first created the repositary through logging into my Github account and: